guillaumecherel/TutorialEAForModelling/README-en.md

 - in general, ants move randomly
 - when ants find food, they pick some up and go back to the nest
 - on their way back, they drop pheromones
-- when an ant detect pheromones around it, it move toward the pheromones
+- when an ant detect pheromones around it, it moves toward the pheromones
 - pheromones evaporate at a given rate (a parameter of the model)
 - when pheromones are dropped by an ant, they diffuse with a certain diffusion rate (a parameter of the model).